ztauthstar/ztauthstar/content/openprotocolspec/2025-04-05/manifest/_index.md

 **ZTAuth*** enables enforcement of **data access policies at the source**, ensuring that authorization decisions reflect the originator’s intent, regardless of where the request is executed.
 This enhances data control, transparency, and trust in multi-party environments.

-As systems evolve toward **autonomous, decentralized architectures** — including AI agents, event-driven pipelines, and microservice-based applications — there is a growing need to move beyond simple service integration.
+As systems evolve toward **autonomous, distributed architectures** — including AI agents, event-driven pipelines, and microservice-based applications — there is a growing need to move beyond simple service integration.

 What is required is **orchestration that is aware of authorization**, where workflows are governed not just by system logic but by identity, trust, and policy.